tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Region

 The region consists of blocks at certain positions and represents the game world.
 It allows to set the position of entities in the world and retrieve them or whole blocks.

-### Region Config

-Region related meta settings like the size of the map are stored in this data value.

-Default ID can be found in the static class `ModelIds`.

-Will identify itself by the name and type `frts::RegionConfig`.

 ### Region Generator